JasonYoo1/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [ ] Explain what a token is used for. authentication credentials, from what i've seen its a string that allows login via payload.
-- [ ] What steps can you take in your web apps to keep your data secure?
+- [ ] What steps can you take in your web apps to keep your data secure? private routes, require tokens (backend stuff that would give you errors like 400 or 403 forbidden errors), axios with auth in axios requests
 - [ ] Describe how web servers work.
+      client/server models. clients send requests to servers and servers send back results from actions. servers can hold data that sends back information to client side

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  create read update delete. axios has the functions to accomplish CRUD

 ## Project Set Up